xschul/IMAProxy/README.md

 [![Build Status](https://travis-ci.org/xschul/IMAProxy.svg?branch=master)](https://travis-ci.org/xschul/IMAProxy)

 Python IMAP4rev1 transparent proxy easy to modulate.

+A more advanced version is available in the [PyCIRCLeanIMAP](https://github.com/CIRCL/PyCIRCLeanIMAP) repository.
+It allows emails to be sanitized before being fetched by the user (using [PyCIRCLeanMail](https://github.com/CIRCL/PyCIRCLeanMail)) and transmits email to [MISP](https://github.com/misp).

 ## Features